 An accelerated calculus-based introduction to the study of physics for science and engineering majors; a foundation on which an understanding of physics, physical chemistry, or engineering can be built.
 Topics include electrostatics, electric currents, magnetostatics, induction, electromagnetic waves, ray optics, interference, and diffraction.
 A course satisfying degree requirements in all B.S. or A.B. degree programs.

-Not open to students with credit for Phys 132 or 133.
+Not open to students with credit for Phys 133.
 Taught in fall semester each year.

 Prerequisites: Phys 151 or permission of the instructor; Math 162